encode/django-vanilla-views/docs/api/model-views.md

 #### queryset

 The base queryset that should be used for list views, or used when performing object lookups for detail views.
-If set to `None` then a default queryset will be used based on the `.model` attribute.
+If set to `None` then a default queryset will be used based on the `model` attribute.
 Defaults to `None`.

 #### lookup_field